qwix-app/qwix/README.md

 #### **[FILE]** `.env`

-In the following section, fill in your connection data:
+In the following section, fill in your DB connection credentials:

 ```bash
 DB_CONNECTION=mysql